Deliblatska Peščara: Human history

 Remains from the Bronze Age were discovered in the locality of Židovar.
 Other localities (Đurica, Grebenac, Veliki Grad, Mali Grad) contain remains of the habitation from the 13th century BC to the 1500s and 1600s.
 Roman period is represented with the trench near Kovin (Rimski šanac).

 In 1789, Austrian authorities, which controlled the area at the time, dispatched forest engineer Franz Bachofen from Timișoara to conduct measurements of the sands and complies a report on how to "tame" the sand.
 At the time, strong winds and storms would carry the sand from Deliblato all the way to Vienna and Pest.
 According to the popular myth, Austrian empress Maria Theresa ordered for the fixing of Deliblato after wind brought some sand into her plate while she was eating soup.
 After a decade of work, Bachofen reported that the sands cover an area of 406.60 km2, out of which 168 km2 is covered with loose, free sand.
-In order to immobilize the sand, Bachofer drafter a forestation plan, which was accepted in 1818.
+In order to immobilize the sand, Bachofer drafted a forestation plan, which was accepted in 1818.
 Since then, almost 300 km2 of the sands was forested, but also 250 km2 got burned in time in three catastrophic fires caused by the human negligence.

 The sand was used as a hideout by the Yugoslav Partisans during World War II.
 They used to build base camps and dugouts where they were hiding after the anti-German actions.
 Out of numerous temporary hideouts, only one is preserved today.
 It was an improvised hospital at the locality Čardak.
 A monument dedicated to the Jews who were transported from Belgrade and executed in the sands by the Germans during the occupation, is also located here.